Beat Tag | Free Music Lesson Plan (Meter & Time Signature Game)

 Demonstrate and explain how the expressive qualities (such as dynamics and tempo) are used in performers’ decisions to convey expressive intent.
 (Responding - MU:Re9.1)

-Recorded Music with a Strong 3/4 and 4/4 Pattern, or Piano
+Recorded Music with a Strong 3/4 and 4/4 Pattern, Piano, or Drum

 Whiteboard and Marker